What is Autism?

 Prevalence of Autism

 Autism is the fastest growing developmental disability in the United States and the most common of the Pervasive Developmental Disorders.
-The latest numbers released by the Centers for Disease Control and Prevention on March 29, 2012 estimate that 1 in 88 U.S. children has been diagnosed with an autism spectrum disorder.
-This marks a 23% increase from the agency's last report, issued in 2009, which estimated that 1 in 110 children were affected by autism.
+The latest numbers released by the Centers for Disease Control and Prevention on March 28, 2014 estimate that 1 in 68 U.S. children has been diagnosed with an autism spectrum disorder.
+This marks a 30% increase from the agency's last report, issued in 2012.

 The overall incidence of autism is consistent around the globe, but is four times more prevalent in boys than girls.
 Autism knows no racial, ethnic, or social boundaries, and family income, lifestyle, and educational levels do not affect the chance of autism's occurrence.